If you have any other questions, feel free to contact us.

 How can I send in my CV to Burgess Hodgson and to whom?

-In the first instance, please address your CV and covering letter to our training partner Robert Field and either post it to our office address or send it via email.
+In the first instance, please send us your CV and covering letter.
+Either post it to our office address or send it via email.
 We will get back to you as soon as we can to let you know if you have been shortlisted for an interview.

 Alternatively, please fill in our application form.